nickfallon/iksolvejs/README.md

 # iksolvejs
-Simple IK solver for Javascript
+Simple IK solver for Javascript using cosine rule